nascit/sts-broker/README.md

 However, each company will have different rules to automatically approve a permission request.
 Hence, you have the option to provide a S3 bucket location with your own Lambda function deployment package zip file.

-Your code will receive as the input the permission_request object and team info.
+Your code will receive as the input the permission_request object.
 It simply needs to return an "automated_approval" attribute:

 ```bash
 const response = {